-Pochettino leaves Paris St-Germain
+Galtier replaces Pochettino at Paris St-Germain

 Last updated on .From the section European Football

-Paris St-Germain have confirmed the departure of head coach Mauricio Pochettino after 18 months in charge.
+Christophe Galtier has been named Paris St-Germain manager after the departure of Mauricio Pochettino.

-The exit of former Tottenham boss Pochettino, 50, has been expected for almost a month now - but has only just been confirmed.
+Galtier is one of only two managers to stop PSG winning Ligue 1 in the past decade, along with Leonardo Jardim's Monaco in 2016-17.

+He resigned after leading Lille to that unexpected title success in May 2021 before spending 12 months at Nice.
+He previously managed Saint-Etienne.

-Pochettino leaves PSG after guiding them to a record-equalling 10th French title, his first league success as a manager.
+Pochettino, 50, leaves PSG after just 18 months in charge having guided them to a record-equalling 10th French title last season, his first league success as a manager.

+The exit of the former Tottenham boss had been expected for almost a month now - but was only announced shortly before Galtier's appointment was confirmed on Tuesday.

 A club statement read: "Paris Saint-Germain confirm that Mauricio Pochettino has ended his role at the club.